 Chances are you’ll change your signature style and medium more than once during your career.
 During the period of uncertainty remember the artists who altered their styles with no regrets.
 Find mentors among your contemporaries who have been successful.

 Remember that Richard Diebenkorn was influenced by Abstract Expressionism.
 But unlike many artists of his day who were reluctant to change their successful signature styles, he made major shifts during the course of his entire career.
-Similarly, Chuck Close was surrounded by Abstract artists but was compelled to radically change his focus and pursue his signature style of Photorealism.

 Recognize the Challenges

 Changing your creative course significantly can be intimidating.
 It forces you to shed part of your former identity, navigate the unknown, face the possibility of rejection and anticipate how you will manage some financial setbacks.